A9shots0/Discord-Stock-Alerts/README.md

-# Stock Trading Discord Bot
+# Discord Stock Alerts

 A Discord bot for tracking and sharing stock option trades within your server.
-The bot helps maintain transparency in trading activities and provides tools for portfolio tracking.
+The bot helps maintain transparency in trading activities and provides real-time alerts.

 ## Features